 DORA elevates oversight of critical third-party providers, requiring due diligence, continuous monitoring, and contractual clauses that ensure providers meet resilience standards.
 For banks working with software development partners, this means vendors must participate in the same governance framework.

 When NedBank needed to improve system reliability and data quality across multiple internal systems, they worked with cross-functional engineering teams at Scrums.com that integrated directly into AWS-based infrastructure with Datadog monitoring and BugSnag error tracking.
-The approach ensured that whether work came from internal teams or partners, the same observability and quality standards applied, creating uniform governance across all contributors.
+Whether work came from internal teams or partners, the same observability and quality standards applied, creating uniform governance across all contributors.

 Good to know: DORA's third-party requirements apply to any provider deemed "critical."
 This includes cloud infrastructure (AWS, Azure, GCP), SaaS platforms, and development partners delivering code into production systems.